-The typical thresholds that apply to the acquisition of a Canadian business are the relatively high trade agreement or WTO investor thresholds (~C$1.6 billion and ~$1.1 billion respectively).
-However, a business that carries on a cultural business is subject to the much lower C$5 million threshold.
+The typical thresholds that apply to the acquisition of a Canadian business are the relatively high trade agreement or WTO investor thresholds (C$1.565 billion and C$1.043 billion respectively).
+However, a business that carries on a cultural business – even where cultural activity is ancillary to the primary business of the target – is subject to the much lower C$5 million threshold (C$50 million in the case of indirect acquisitions).
 Hotels are sometimes caught by this lower cultural threshold that triggers an approval requirement because they often engage in activities that may be cultural, such as the sale of books, newspapers and movie rentals.
 Careful review of these issues with legal counsel is recommended.

 The ICA also provides that any transaction can be reviewed on the basis of national security concerns.
 If the identity of the buyer or the location of the hotel may give rise to such concerns, careful review of Canada's national security review regime is also strongly recommended.

 Although rejections are rare, it is strongly advised to plan early for the ICA review process to minimise the risk of a negative outcome.

 Further, non-residents may purchase, hold and dispose of real property in Canada as though they are residents of Canada, pursuant to the federal Citizenship Act.
 However, each province has the right to restrict the acquisition of land by individuals who are not citizens or permanent residents, in addition to corporations and associations controlled by such individuals.